Precision QCD, Hadronic Structure & Forward QCD, Heavy Ions: Report of Energy Frontier Topical Groups 5, 6, 7 submitted to Snowmass 2021: Forward scattering and saturation

 Heavy-ion collisions at the HL-LHC will produce a large number of hadrons, creating a neutrino flux that can be observed at the FPF.
 These data could be used to study hadron propagation through nuclear matter or the quark-gluon plasma in different kinematic regimes.
-In addition, charm production in heavy-ion collisions provides an opportunity to measure nuclear PDFs for initial-state gluons and test gluon saturation, which is expected to be present at higher $x$ compared to the proton case.
+In addition, charm production in heavy-ion collisions may potentially probe nuclear PDFs for initial-state gluons and test gluon saturation, which is expected to be present at higher $x$ compared to the proton case.
 For these studies to be feasible, the detection process of neutrino DIS on a nuclear target must be well understood.
 Again, this makes concurrent studies of CC DIS on heavy ions at the EIC highly beneficial for the success of the FPF program, see Sec.~\ref{sec:CCDIS}.